rodri-go-fr/3DPrintInstantQuote/README.md

 # 3D Print Instant Quote

 ## Overview
 This project provides a comprehensive system for 3D printing quotes.
 Users can upload 3D model files (STL, 3MF), preview them in 3D, select materials and colors, and receive instant quotes based on material usage, print time, and other parameters.
 The backend runs **PrusaSlicer CLI** inside a **Docker container**, and the frontend is built with **Next.js**.
+The system can be deployed locally with a Cloudflare tunnel or on a Linode server.

 ## Features
 - Upload STL/3MF files through a modern web interface with drag-and-drop